robclark56/RaspiBolt-Extras/RB_extra_unlock_PK.md

 If your lnd wallet is unlocked, the lnd server is effectively offline and can not participate in the Lightning Network.

-This guide explains how to automatically unlock the [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md) Lighting (lnd) wallet using a computer at a different location.
+This guide explains how to automatically unlock the [RaspiBolt](https://github.com/Stadicus/guides/blob/master/raspibolt/README.md) Lighting (lnd) wallet using a webserver at a different location.
 The objective is to have a 'Lights Off' RaspiBolt that recovers automatically all the way to an unlocked wallet in the event that it has rebooted and is unattended - e.g. a power failure.

 # REQUIREMENTS #
 * Your RaspiBolt